danjgale/experiment-env/README.md

 # experiment-env
-Conda environment for fMRI experiments
+The conda environment file that I use for my experiments.